angry-bender/angry-bender.github.io/_posts/2020-10-28-DFIR_Playbook_Memory.md

 This should be located on the boot drive as `/boot/System.map<Version>`

 ## Making a profile
-1. Copy the module.dward file and system.map into a zip file `zip <LinuxRelese-Version>.zip module.dwarf system.map`
+1. Copy the module.dwarf file and system.map into a zip file `zip <LinuxRelease-Version>.zip module.dwarf system.map`
 2. copy the zip file to `<volatilitydir>/plugins/overlays/linux`
-3. See if the profile is working with `vol.py --info | gerp Linux` and see if your names verion is there
+3. See if the profile is working with `vol.py --info | grep Linux` and see if your names version is there

 ## Basic Linux volatility commands
 ```